chipweinberger/flutter_blue_plus/MIGRATION.md

 ### turnOn and turnOff

-Typically no code changes are required.
-However:

-* they now properly wait for completion if you use `await`
+* they now wait for completion if you use `await`
-* they throw on error, instead of return true & false
+* they throw on error, instead of returning false

+## 1.11.0

+* renamed: connectedDevices -> connectedSystemDevices

 ## 1.15.0